VirtuosoJoel/RubyExcel/README.md

 s.columns.count #=> 5

 #Partition the sheet into two, given a header and a block (like Filter)
-#Note: this keeps the headers intact in both outputs sheets
+#Note: this keeps the headers intact in both output sheets
 type_1_and_3, other = s.partition( 'Part' ) { |value| value =~ /Type[13]/ }
 type_1_and_3, other = s.partition( 'Part', &/Type[13]/ )